 Answer: Carbon footprint

-- Households in Aklan, Antique, Palawan, and Davao were part of a home solar power program courtesy of PEEP, the Energy Efficiency Project of what Pacific Island nation?
+70. Households in Aklan, Antique, Palawan, and Davao were part of a home solar power program courtesy of PEEP, the Energy Efficiency Project of what Pacific island nation?

 Answer: Philippines

-- What is the watery-sounding name for an underground layer of liquid-bearing permeable rock that are occasionally used as a seasonal storage place for thermal energy?
+71. What is the watery-sounding name for an underground layer of liquid-bearing permeable rock that is occasionally used as a seasonal storage place for thermal energy?

 Answer: Aquifer

-- A U.S. government database of technologies and measures that help make energy more efficient has an acronym that spells out the name of what hoofed ruminants, linked to elk and moose?
+72. A US government database of technologies and measures that help make energy more efficient has an acronym that spells out the name of what hoofed ruminants that are linked to elk and moose?

 Answer: Database For Energy Efficiency Resources